rananna/back-to-the-future-timecircuits/readme.md

 ## 💡 Configuration & Usage

 1.  **First-Time WiFi Setup**:
-    * On the first boot, the ESP32 will create a WiFi network named `timecircuits`.
+    * On the first boot, the ESP32 will create a WiFi network named **BTTF-Clock-Setup**.
     * Connect to this network with your phone or computer.
 A captive portal should automatically open.
     * Select your home WiFi network, enter the password, and save.
 The device will then connect to your network and restart.

 2.  **Accessing the Web Interface**:
     * Once connected, the device will be accessible at `http://timecircuits.local/` from any device on the same network.
-    * Use the tabs—**Time Circuits**, **Temporal Controls**, and **Onboard Systems**—to configure all aspects of the clock.
+    * Use the tabs—**Time Circuits**, **Temporal Controls**, **Data Link**, and **Network & System**—to configure all aspects of the clock.

 3.  **Key Settings to Configure**:
-    * **Time Circuits Tab**: Set your destination year, select a "Famous Time Jump," and configure preset cycling.
+    * **Time Circuits Tab**: Set your destination year, select a "Famous Time Jump," and add, update, or delete your own custom presets.
-    * **Temporal Controls Tab**: Adjust display brightness, sound volume, animation styles, and the frequency of the random glitch effect.
+    * **Temporal Controls Tab**: Adjust display brightness, sound volume, animation styles, and the frequency of the random glitch and malfunction effects.
+    * **Data Link Tab**: Enable and configure the marquee feature.
+Select a target display row, refresh interval, and set up individual API data points.
-    * **Onboard Systems Tab**: Set your present time zone, sync with NTP servers, and manage network settings.
+    * **Network & System Tab**: Set your present time zone, sync with NTP servers, change the UI theme, and reset all settings to default.

 4.  **Engage Time Circuits!**:
-    * After making changes, the **"Engage Time Circuits (Save All Settings)"** button will glow.
+    * After making changes, the **"Engage Time Circuits (Save All Settings)"** button will become enabled.
 Click it to save your configuration to the device's permanent memory.
 A time travel animation will play on the physical display to confirm the save.

 ---